 A 2001 case in Florida tragically illustrates the ease by which a mistake with a medication can result in severely adverse consequences.
 A patient in his late 70s entered a hospital with stomach pains.
 The doctor prescribed a common antacid, but a nurse accidentally administered a different drug that induces paralysis.
 The patient died within 24 hours.

-Paralysis from a medical mistake can involve loss of a small function, affecting how a finger moves or loss of sensation in one area of the body.
+Paralysis from a medical mistake can involve the loss of a small function, affecting how a finger moves, or loss of sensation in one area of the body.
 But it can also lead to quadriplegia, profoundly affecting the patient.
 We most often associate paralyzing injuries with traumatic accidents and some illnesses (such as a brain tumor), but there are cases where a medical mistake – malpractice – was at fault.

 In the Florida example, the individual who was found responsible for the error was a nurse who allegedly misread or negligently failed to read a label.

 Other types of medical errors leading to paralysis are:

 - Surgical errors that damage the spinal cord